cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/readings.md

 - Look through the list of {{% resource_link "a915b967-2c3f-47ed-af29-84715a92555f" "older articles" %}} that can provide a starting point for your Scientific American Update.
 Select an article that intrigues you and read it.
 - Penrose, Ann and Steven Katz.
 "Reviewing Prior Research."
 Chapter Five in [*Writing in the Sciences: Exploring Conventions of Scientific Discourse*](https://parlorpress.com/products/writing-in-the-sciences-exploring-conventions-of-scientific-discourse).
 Third Edition.
 Open Access Version.
 Parlor Press, 2010.
 ISBN: 9781643171869.
-- Bednarek, Angela T. "Undamming rivers: a review of the ecological impacts of dam removal." *Environmental management* 27, no. 6 (2001): 803-814.
+- Bednarek, Angela T. "Undamming Rivers: A Review of the Ecological Impacts of Dam Removal." *Environmental Management* 27, no. 6 (2001): 803–814.
-- Marks, Jane C. "Down go the dams." *Scientific American* 296, no. 3 (2007): 66-71.
+- Marks, Jane C. "Down Go the Dams." *Scientific American* 296, no. 3 (2007): 66–71.

 #### Session 15:

-- Go back to the article that will provide a starting point for your *Scientific American.* **Read it carefully**.
+- Go back to the article that will provide a starting point for your *Scientific American* update*.* **Read it carefully**.
 - Hancock, Elise.
 "Finding Stories" in *Ideas into Words: Mastering the Craft of Science Writing*.
 JHU Press, 2003.
 ISBN: 9780801873294.
 - Zinsser, William.
 "Science and Technology" in *On Writing Well: An Informal Guide to Writing Nonfiction.* Harper Collins, 2012.
 ISBN: 9780062250506.
-- Read two (out of five) student *Scientific American* Updates:
+- Read two (out of five) student *Scientific American* updates:
     - [Saving Our Pollinators: Investigating Causes of Bee Deaths](https://cmsw.mit.edu/angles/2019/saving-our-pollinators-investigating-causes-of-bee-deaths/)
     - [Can Carbon Capture and Storage Help Us Curb Climate Change?](https://cmsw.mit.edu/angles/2018/can-carbon-capture-and-storage-help-us-curb-climate-change/)
     - [Protecting against Lyme Disease](http://cmsw.mit.edu/angles/2017/protecting-against-lyme-disease-a-scientific-american-update/)